DioxusLabs/docsite/docs-src/en/getting_started/desktop.md

 ## Platform-Specific Dependencies

 Dioxus desktop renders through a web view.
-Depending on your platform, you might need to install some dependancies.
+Depending on your platform, you might need to install some dependencies.

 ### Windows